-right on the nose: intranasal vaccines in pets
+intranasal vaccines for pets

 It’s flu season again, and this year is already looking like it’s going to be a doozy.
-As I took my child in to the pediatrician to get his flu vaccine, I was so very thankful that they had the nasal vaccine, as this type of vaccine goes over a lot better than a needle in my particular three year old.
+As I took my child into the pediatrician to get his flu vaccine, I was so very thankful that they had the nasal vaccine, as this type of vaccine goes over a lot better than a needle in my particular three-year-old.

 I feel like my thoughts regarding nasal vaccines in pets is exactly the opposite.
 I’d much rather have to give a quick injection than approach the part of the pet that is closest to its teeth with a syringe of liquid!
-While nasal vaccines amount to little more than a spray in one or both nostrils, dogs and cats don’t seem to appreciate this particular kind of vaccine.
+While nasal vaccines amount to little more than a spray in one or both nostrils, dogs, and cats don’t seem to appreciate this particular kind of vaccine.
 So why on earth do we bother with them?

 Let’s first address the vaccines themselves, and the diseases for which they exist.
 The most common intranasal vaccine in veterinary medicine is the Bordetella (or kennel cough) vaccine.
 Like the human influenza virus, kennel cough is a respiratory disease.
 And like the nasal form of the flu vaccine available for humans, the nasal form of the Bordetella vaccine protects dogs locally, right where the organisms responsible for causing the illness try to gain entry into your dog.